raito-io/raito-io.github.io/docs/cloud/details/access_management/grants.md

 [![Create Grant - Step 1](/assets/images/cloud/access_management/create-step1.png)](/assets/images/cloud/access_management/create-step1.png){:target="_blank"}
 2. In step 2, you must select the data source this grant is for.
 Grants are always part of a single data source.
 To provide access to multiple data sources with the same access control, use a [purpose](/docs/cloud/access_management/purposes) instead.
 3. Once you selected the data source, step 3 will become available to select the data objects you want to grant access to.
-   1. To add a data object, click the `Add` button in the `Data objects` panel.
+   1. To add a data object, click the `+ Add Data object` link.
    2. In the panel that pops up, select the type of data object(s) you want to add and then search for the actual data objects.
 [![Create Grant - Select What](/assets/images/cloud/access_management/create-select-what.png)](/assets/images/cloud/access_management/create-select-what.png){:target="_blank"}
    3. Now click `Add data object` to add the data object to the what-list of you new grant.